-In a report provided by the U.S. Census Bureau in Washington, D.C. the amount of properties that are inhabited by renters grew by 2 million last year.
-The number of available properties to rent has fallen 7 percent in the fourth quarter; the lowest is has been since 1993.
-Since the job market has picked up more young people are about to leave their parent’s home and start their lives.
-But the parents aren’t the only ones benefitting from their kids leaving the nest, single-family home and apartment landlords are now able to increase rents as demand rises and supply is a slow to meet it.
+In a report provided by the U.S. Census Bureau in Washington, D.C. the number of rental properties that are inhabited by renters grew by 2 million last year.
+The number of available rental properties has fallen 7 percent in the fourth quarter; the lowest it has been since 1993.
+Since the job market has picked up more young people are about to leave their parent’s homes and start their lives.
+But the parents aren’t the only ones benefitting from their kids leaving the nest.
+Single-family homes and apartment landlords are now able to increase rents as demand rises and supply is slow to meet it.

 The vacancy rate for owner-occupied properties declined 0.2 percentage points to 1.9 percent.
-There was a $20.6 billion increase in 2014 as U.S. renters paid over $441 billion for houses and apartments as less and less Americans owned their homes and landlords with limited inventory increased their prices, states the data provided by Zillow Inc.
+There was a $20.6 billion increase in 2014 as U.S. renters paid over $441 billion for houses and apartments.
+This is because fewer and fewer Americans owned their homes.
+And, landlords with limited inventory increased their prices, states the data provided by Zillow Inc.

 If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.